GAMINGNOOBdev/baranium/README.md

 and easy embedding into other C(++) projects for various purposes.

 ## Discord
-To see more indepth stuff and ask questions, join the [discord server](https://discord.gg/8R5YyM3MEn) that will be as inactive as every other server you may know.
+To see more indepth stuff and ask questions, join the [baranium discord server](https://discord.gg/8R5YyM3MEn).

 ## Language specifications
 baranium was originally designed to be used with a game engine and